Poilon/graphql-rails-api/README.md

 "user.email ASC"
 ```
 ## About mutations
-The graphql controller can handle 5 type of mutation on generated models.
+The graphql-rails-api application service can handle 5 types of mutation on generated models.

 create mutation :
 ```gql